 To an extent, however, the age issue has been remedied by the Military Skills Development programme, which has brought in 18 000 young men and women into the army since 2007, by 2011 totalling 7 000 annually.
 This, however, reflects a wider problem concerning the division between Personnel, Operational and Capital expenditure.
 Ideally, this should be at 40-30-30.
-During the peak of the The excellence achieved by certain arms of the services, such as Special Forces, bodes well for the future arms acquisition process, this was in the margins of 60-10-30.
+During the peak of the arms acquisition process, this was in the margins of 60-10-30.
 Circa 2011, with most of the equipment paid for, it is around 72-19-09 for the Army; 55-31-14 for the Air Force; and 53-34-13 for SAN.
-Presuming the projected defence budget of R39.7 billion for 2013/14 figure,23 this split is ideally thus: R15.9 billion (personnel) and R11.9 billion (each capital and operational expenses).
+Presuming the projected defence budget of R39.7 billion for 2013/14 figure, this split is ideally thus: R15.9 billion (personnel) and R11.9 billion (each capital and operational expenses).
 The capital amount would have to include financing costs.
 Currently, however, the defence force is battling to come out, according to Defence Minister Lindiwe Sisulu on the current (approximate) 65-25-10 split, which equates (on a budget of R34.6 billion for 2011/12 to R22.5bn (personnel), R8.65bn (operational) and R3.5bn (capital).
 Yet Minister Sisulu has said her department had asked for an additional budget of R5 billion for 2011, with which, she said, 'we will then just scrape by'.
 It is unclear where the savings to afford new capital expenditure and, indeed, to operate the current equipment will come from.